The Complexity Classes of Hamming Distance Recoverable Robust Problems: Combinatorial Problem Framework

-For scenarios, we use explicit encodings, implicit encodings or succinct encodings.
-These types are all based on combinatorial elements of an instance.
-That is, we consider elemental uncertainty, for which it is uncertain whether a combinatorial element is part of a scenario or not.
+\paragraph*{Encoding of Scenarios} For scenarios, we use explicit encodings, implicit encodings or succinct encodings.
+We consider elemental uncertainty, for which it is uncertain whether a combinatorial element is part of a scenario or not.
+Thus, all of these encodings are based on combinatorial elements of an instance, which include the universe and all relation elements.
 This is different to uncertainty over the costs of elements, where the underlying combinatorial elements remain the same for all scenarios.
-We focus on problems, where the uncertainty is defined over all combinatorial elements, that is universe elements and relation elements.
-If a combinatorial element is not part of a scenario, then all relation elements that include this combinatorial element are discarded in the scenario as well.
+If a combinatorial element is not part of a scenario, then all relation elements that include this combinatorial element are discarded as well in the scenario.
 For example, if a vertex $v$ in a graph problem is discarded, then all edges incident to $v$ are discarded, too.
-We denote this removal of combinatorial elements with $U \setminus \{r\}$ and $R \setminus R(r)$, whereby the removal of $r$ removes all relations $R(r)$ that contain $r$.
+We denote this removal of combinatorial elements with $U \setminus \{r\}$ and $R \setminus R(r)$, where the removal of $r$ removes all relation elements $R(r)$ that contain $r$.
+We call the elements that are part of the current scenario the \textit{active} elements, otherwise we call the elements \textit{inactive}.

 First, we will use explicit encodings by providing the complete instance encoding over the base problem $P_A$.
-Additionally, we use implicitly encodings by providing a set of all elements that are different from base scenario $\sigma_0$.
-We call the elements that are part of the current scenario the \textit{active} elements.
-In other words, active elements are those elements that are usable in a solution to the scenario, otherwise we call the elements \textit{inactive}.
+Additionally, we use implicit encodings by providing a set of all elements that are different from base scenario $\sigma_0$.
 Furthermore, we address succinct encodings of scenarios as well.
 These encodings usually encode an exponential number of scenarios in polynomial space.
-The well-known $\Gamma$-scenarios fall into this category as well as later defined $xor$-dependencies, which use logical operators between the elements to encode which element is part of a scenario.
+The popular concept of discrete budgeted uncertainty, also known as $\Gamma$-scenarios, \cite{bertsimas2004robust} falls into this last category as well as later defined $xor$-dependencies, which use logical operators between the elements to encode which element is active, i.e. part of a scenario.